Qualitative Reasoning Drawing Logical Conclusions Test

 22. If all metals are elements and some elements are gases, then:

-24. If all leaders are corrupt and some corrupt are rich, then:
+24. If all cars are vehicles and some vehicles are buses, then which statement is correct?

 Study Plan for Qualitative Reasoning Drawing Logical Conclusions Test